rcpch/digital-growth-charts-server/docs/integrator/client-specification.md

 - The 50th Centile should be de-emphasised: this middle line must not be made darker or wider than others, as it might give the impression to families that being on it is desirable or normal.
 Standard notation is for the 0.4th, 9th, 50th, 91st and 99.6th centiles to be dashed, the 2nd, 25th, 75th and 98th centiles to be solid.

-- Chart colours are not prescribed.
+- Chart colour choices are not mandated by this document.
 The lines and data points need to be meet accessibilty guidelines, be clearly visible and avoid colour combinations that reduce useabilty.
+We also tried to avoid gender stereotypical colours (pinkn and pale blue) as these seem quite dated in 2022.

 - Information for the user must not be crowded, and where possible, contextualised.
 For example, information on puberty for girls be shown only on girls' charts.